C. W. A. Scott: C.W.A. Scott's Flying Display

 In December 1935 Scott bought most of Sir Alan Cobhams company National Aviation Displays Ltd and formed C.W.A.
 Scott's Flying Display Ltd. An article in The Argus (Melbourne) 19 December 1935, read " A Company entitled "C.W.A.
 Scott's Flying Display Ltd" has acquired from Sir Alan Cobham the aircraft and other assets of National Aviation Displays Ltd. Mr Scott is chairman and the directors include Mr Campbell Black and Miss Jean Batten.
 The company aims at making flying popular and in affording novices opportunities of learning to fly under dual control."

-An article in Flight magazine April I6, 1936 described the up and coming season as follows; "The season's programme of Mr. C.W.A.
-Scott's "Flying for All" Display embraces over 150 centres in the United Kingdom and Irish Free State, and aims particularly at familiarising people with some of the cheap, easy-to-fly light aeroplanes available to-day.
-The ever-popular chestnuts popularised at previous displays have been preserved to cater for the purely spectacular tastes of the crowd."
+An article in Flight magazine of 16 April 1936 described the up and coming season as including over displays at over 150 locations in the United Kingdom and the Irish Free State.
+The outfit ran for the 1936 season but due to exceptionally bad weather throughout the season trading was not good.

-The administrators were, Capt.
-P. Phillips, D.F.C. (managing director), Capt.
-J. R. King (chief pilot), Mr C. W. A. Scott (chairman) and Mr. D. L. Eskell (general manager).
-The outfit consisted of 10–15 staff operating 10–15 aircraft and ran for the 1936 season but due to exceptionally bad weather throughout the season trading was not good.
 Scott agreed, in conjunction with his codirectors, that C. W. A, Scott's Flying Display, Ltd., should go into voluntary liquidation in November 1936.